wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.2 =
+Improved validation of option values, enhanced code where plugin looks for an image in the content, and added new "Filter Content for Meta Tags" option.

 = 2.1.3 =
 Added apply_filters() function before searching for an &lt;img&gt; in the content.